platformsh/platformsh-docs/src/development/access-site.md

 Many applications and protocols run on top of SSH, including SFTP, scp, and rsync.

-To obtain the SSH connection details for the environment either copy them out of the Platform.sh UI (under the "Access site" dropdown) or run:
+To obtain the SSH connection details for the environment either copy them out of the Platform.sh Management Console (under the "Access site" dropdown) or run:

 ```bash
 platform ssh --pipe